HackYourFuture/browser-quiz-project-starter/README.md

 # Ninja's Team
 The Starter Project is investigated by a bunch of Ninja's to implement some base functionality, some extended nice to have functionality and to make it look nice.
-This group of Ninja's consists of:
+This group of Ninja's consists of: Amar,